zemuldo/iso_8583/README.md

 ```

-To invoke the initialize with the iso8583 json or object as argument
+To invoke the package initialize with the iso8583 json or object as argument.
+If the json contains any fields not defined in iso8583 or has no field 0, the error is returned in an object.

 ```
 let isoJson = {